in 52 Weeks

 Earl and Pearl

 I wrote about my paternal grandparents, Earl (1888-1928) and Pearl LaFara (1893-1972), for the post Close to Home.
 I have always liked these portrait photographs of Earl and Pearl.
 The formal clothing they are wearing looks elegant, to me.
 So much, that a couple of years ago I tried my hand at colorizing the images.
 I imagined my grandmother’s dress in shades of her favorite color, purple.
-Hover over each image to see the monochrome or the colorized version.
+Use the vertical slider on each image to see the monochrome or the colorized version.

 I have this photograph of my maternal grandmother Edith King (1903-1989) from about 1920 wearing a sailor-style outfit.
 I have always thought this photo of her was amusing.
 For one, because she is posing by a hay rake which seems incongruous for a sailor.
 For another, I do not ever recall seeing her wear pants.
 So, I have wondered how she came to have this sailor suit and I think I found the answer.
 My grandmother’s brother Charles King (1893-1968) served in the US Navy during WWI.
 Presumably, he brought his uniform home after his discharge.
 I did a simple image search of the internet and it returned several photographs of WW1-era sailors posing in similar outfits.
 I have included one below, found on eBay, next to that of my grandmother.